-(1) Financial advisors are defined as those investment professionals who are licensed to do business with our broker-dealer subsidiaries.

-(2) Represents custodied, networked and non-networked client accounts that have been funded.

-- (3) Assets under management ("AUM") comprise assets that are custodied, networked and non-networked and reflect market movement in addition to new assets, inclusive of recruiting and attrition. - (4) Revenue is derived from recurring sources such as advisory fees charged to customers, asset-based fees, trailing commission fees, fees related to our cash sweep programs, interest earned on margin accounts and technology and service fees charged to our customers.
+- (1) Financial advisors are defined as those investment professionals who are licensed to do business with our broker-dealer subsidiaries. - (2) Represents custodied, networked and non-networked client accounts that have been funded. - (3) Assets under management ("AUM") are comprised of brokerage and advisory assets that are custodied, networked and non-networked and reflect market movement in addition to new assets, inclusive of recruiting and net of attrition. - (4) In our Quarterly Report on Form 10-Q filed on May 14, 2009, we disclosed our AUM as of March 31, 2009 as \$246.6 billion.
+Due to an administrative error, this number was misreported.
+The correct number for our AUM as of March 31, 2009 is \$231.7 billion. - (5) Revenue is derived from recurring sources such as advisory fees, asset-based fees, trailing commission fees, fees related to our cash sweep programs, interest earned on margin accounts and technology and service fees.